skybet/skybet.github.io/_posts/2015-04-14-ddd-cqrs-alberto-brandolini.md

 title:      Alberto Brandolini on DDD & CQRS
 permalink:  alberto-brandolini-on-ddd-cqrs
 date:       2015-04-14 18:49:53
 summary:    Some key take-aways from having Alberto Brandolini on-site at Skybet talking to us about DDD methodologies.
+image:      alberto-cqrs.jpg
 ---

 Key take-aways from having [Alberto Brandolini](http://ziobrando.blogspot.com/) on-site for 2 days at [Skybet](https://www.skybet.com/) talking to us about Domain Driven Design (DDD) methodologies.

 ### Model from Events & Commands, Not Data